Sisters in Spirit: Sisters in Spirit Walks

-In addition to the vigils, a number of Sisters in Spirit events involve walks or marches on October 4th, as well as during other notable times of the year, such as the Women's Memorial March on Valentine's Day and Winnipeg’s Mother’s Day Walk.
+In addition to the vigils, a number of Sisters in Spirit events involve walks or marches on October 4, as well as during other notable times of the year, such as the Women's Memorial March on Valentine's Day and Winnipeg’s Mother’s Day Walk.
 Like the vigils, the marches serve to honour the memory of Indigenous women and promote solidarity among Indigenous community.

 Families of Sisters in Spirit

-The Families of Sisters in Spirit is a grassroots program that began in 2011.
+The Families of Sisters in Spirit is a grassroots program founded by Bridget Tolley in 2011.
 It is funded through community donations and a handful of small fundraising events.
-Recognizing the lack of support for families of missing and murdered Indigenous women, the program intended to provide them with a network of financial and emotional support while also increasing widespread awareness of the issue.
+Recognizing the lack of support for families of missing and murdered Indigenous women, the program is intended to provide them with a network of financial and emotional support while also increasing widespread awareness of the issue.
 Families of Sisters in Spirit pursues these goals through hosting events and discussions, establishing connections between communities, and offering direct support to Indigenous families.
-The program offers Indigenous women leading roles in the group.
+The program "is led by and for families of missing and murdered Indigenous women and girls."